 4. Drain the water heater tank.

 Next, drain your hot water heater by removing its drain plug.
-Be careful not to do then when the water is still hot.
+Be sure to switch this off before draining it, allowing the water to cool before you begin.
 Replace the plug once it has fully drained.

 5. Open all faucets and remove all drain plugs.